MicrosoftDocs/win32-pr.it-it/desktop-src/TaskSchd/registeredtask-lasttaskresult.md

 ## <a name="property-value"></a>Valore proprietà

-Risultati restituiti l'ultima volta in cui è stata eseguita l'attività registrata.
+Risultati restituiti all'ultima esecuzione dell'attività registrata.

 ## <a name="requirements"></a>Requisiti